 Fort St. John has all visitor services.
-Lodging at Blue Belle Motel and numerous other motels/hotels; dining at restaurants and fast-food outlets; full-service gas stations; and car/RV repair locations like Northern Spring, Brake & Steering Ltd., phone 250-787-0727.
+Lodging at Blue Belle Motel and numerous other motels/hotels; dining at restaurants and fast-food outlets; full-service gas stations; and car/RV repair locations.
 There are several shopping malls, supermarkets, laundromats, banks, car washes, a bowling alley and a 5-plex movie theatre.

 - A granite monument in Centennial Park commemorates Sir Alexander Mackenzie’s stop here on his journey west to the Pacific Ocean in 1793.

-- North Peace Cultural Centre houses Fort St. John Public Library, a 413-seat theatre; an art gallery and cafe.
+- North Peace Cultural Centre houses Fort St. John Public Library, a 413-seat theatre for live performances; an art gallery and cafe.

 - Play golf at the Links Golf Course in town, Lakepoint Golf Course at Charlie Lake or Lone Wolf Golf Club in Taylor.